 At this time in our world we are being reminded that we are all connected; that the issues one community faces is correlated with that of another community, that when it comes to both planet and people, the wellbeing of one is the reflection of the true wellbeing of all.

 For the past few years, every full moon, Hina Luna has sent off lunar love letters to the inboxes of an intimate group of readers I call the Hina Luna Full Moon Circle.
-Last year, what was offered in this space underwent a reinvention and is now a consistent collection of reflections divided into four segments: Moon Musings, a Featured Offering from the Hina Luna shop, a Simple Pleasure, and finally, Love In Action.
+In 2020, what was offered in this space underwent a reinvention and is now a consistent collection of reflections divided into four segments: Moon Musings, a Featured Offering from the Hina Luna shop, a Simple Pleasure, and finally, Love In Action.

 Like much of my work with Hina Luna, the Love In Action segment required some sitting with in order to properly define the intention I had for this feature, and the welcomed help of a friend supported in naming exactly what it was I was wanting to communicate — an expression of love through activism.
 As the late belle hooks taught us, “love is an action”, or to summarize the words of Rachel Cargle, knowledge leads to empathy leads to action.

 This closing segment of the newsletter circle is a space to shine the light on a current event affecting the collective, on an inspiring individual or organization doing the good work, and an opportunity for heart-full community support through circulating information and monetary donations.
 An act of solidarity not charity.